ADirin/Sep1_Imp_2025/Week6/Introduction to Jenkins_pipeline.md

 Even without **Blue Ocean**, the regular Jenkins UI should show a **Stages** tab or **Pipeline Steps** in the pipeline build details, where you can see each of your pipeline stages and their status (e.g., Passed, Failed, etc.).
 ----------------------------------------------------------------------------------------------

-2. **Create a Pipeline Job in Jenkins**
-   - Go to Jenkins dashboard.
-   - Click on "New Item".
-   - Enter a job name.
-   - Select "Pipeline" and click "OK".

-3. **Configure the Pipeline**
-   - Under the "Pipeline" section, set "Definition" to "Pipeline script from SCM".
-   - Select "Git" as SCM and provide your GitHub repository URL.
-   - In "Script Path", enter `Jenkinsfile`.

-4. **Save and Run**
-   - Save the job and click "Build Now" to run the pipeline.

 ### Sequence Diagram